Good Suggestions When You’re Being Hard On Yourself

 Teamwork is often what inspires us to keep going when we think we can’t.
 Individually, we may be motivated to beat out everyone else, but we are limited by our personal abilities.
 However, when we are part of a team, there’s an extra incentive to win, to go that extra mile for our teammates.
 To be a part of a team, we have to trust that our teammates are behind us and rooting for us, that they want us to win as much as they want to win themselves.
 There’s that extra bit of encouragement that comes when you hear your teammates yell out, “Come on, you can do it!” that can make all the difference

 At the heart of trust is the understanding that someone is working his or her hardest for our benefit.
 It’s not completely self-less because when we work hard for the benefit of others, we often get the most benefit ourselves.
 But the victory is so much sweeter when we can share it with our teammates.
-It made me so happy to see the U.S. women’s soccer team crying, laughing and hugging each other in a big, joyous, chaotic pile of women on the field right after they defeated the Japanese team for the gold medal.
-Without teamwork, this never would have happened.
+There’s nothing like seeing a huge pile of soccer players in the middle of the field laughing, crying, and hugging each other after a major win.

-This week, check in to see how your teamwork is going.
-Have you had your head down so much that you haven’t been reaching out to your team as much?
-Maybe you feel like the lone ranger and need to find ways to reconnect with some of your teammates.
+How is your team doing?
+Have you had your head down so much that you haven’t been reaching out to your teammates as much?
+Maybe you feel like the lone ranger and need to find ways to reconnect with some of them.
 How about the overall health of your team?
 Is there suspicion and gossip happening?
 Or do you see team members being considerate of each other and supportive in working toward a common goal?
 If someone on the team needs more direction, is there another team member taking the time to sit down with him or her to give support?
 Do you see someone drifting away from the team and if so, what can you do to help him or her feel more like a part of the whole team rather than just an individual contributor?

 As human beings, belonging to a greater whole is essential for our happiness.
 The more connected we feel, the healthier we are physically and psychologically.
 This is your week to do a team check.
 Take a look at your team, whether at work or home.
 Are you a healthy participant?
 What can you do to ensure that your team will continue to thrive?